jedisct1/rpdns/README.md

 advertised by the client.
 * Response rate limiting in order to protect upstream servers against resource exhaustion.
+* Validation - Do not forward invalid queries and queries that are not fully qualified to upstream servers.
 * ANY queries are answered directly as a synthesized HINFO record.
 * TCP and UDP support; support for truncated responses.
 * ARC-based DNS cache.